ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Frozen: 6 months if wrapped tightly (prevents freezer burn)

-Bone Stock (from 70 lbs of premium bones)
+Bone Stock (from 170 lbs of premium bones)
 The skeleton on an owlbear is about 170 pounds total (12% of dressed weight per Bear standards).
-Most of it's junk, but you want to save the good bones:
+All of these bones make excellent stock:

-Premium bones to save:
+Premium bones to use:

-Femurs (the big leg bones): 20 lbs total - split them lengthwise for the marrow
+Femurs (the big leg bones): 40 lbs total - split them lengthwise for the marrow

-Knuckles (joints): 15 lbs total - these have tons of gelatin
+Knuckles (joints): 30 lbs total - these have tons of gelatin

-Neck vertebrae: 35 lbs total - lots of marrow pockets
+Neck vertebrae: 70 lbs total - lots of marrow pockets

+Ribs (meaty sections): 20 lbs total - add flavor and gelatin

+Shoulder blades & hip bones: 10 lbs total - flat bones with good marrow

-Total: 70 pounds of premium soup bones
+Total: 170 pounds of stock bones

-The remaining 100 pounds of skeleton (ribs, skull, wing bones, small stuff) you can use for secondary stock or just sell to farmers for bone meal.
-5 gold if you're lucky.
+Note: Small fragmentary bones (rib tips, wing bones, skull fragments) totaling ~78 lbs are too small or damaged for stock and go into the waste category.
+The 170 lbs here are the clean, intact bones worth processing.

 How to Make Proper Stock
 Roast the bones at 425°F for 45 minutes.
 You want them BROWN, not burnt.
 This develops deep flavor through caramelization.

 Put them in your biggest pot.
-Cover with cold water (about 2 gallons for 70 lbs bones).
+Cover with cold water (about 20 quarts for 170 lbs bones - you'll need a LARGE pot or split into batches).

 Add aromatics: